OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 ## Agenda of the week

 - Monday 24/04:

 10:30 - Quality review Board morning ( no room name, Benoît P. will be waiting at the entrance)

-  Lunch
+LUNCH

 13:30, Room "MONTOYER"

   - Brief Steering Committee after lunch ([Agenda](http://opendreamkit.org/2017/04/24/brussels-steering-committee/))
   - Rehearsals in the afternoon